WillyChap/willychap.github.io/_pages/code.md

  -->

-## Simple Explaination of 4dvar data assimilation
+## Simple Explanation of 4dvar data assimilation

 With examples for data assimilation in logistic growth and Lorenz '63.